typelevel/Laika/docs/src/03-preparing-content/01-directory-structure.md

 Those three values come with default styles in the Helium CSS, but you can define additional labels if you manually include the CSS for those.

-Secondly, `canonical` is a boolean that allows to mark one version as the canonical version.
+Secondly, `setCanonical` allows to mark one version as the canonical version.
 When using Helium this will trigger the automatic insertion of a `<link rel="canonical" ...` into the output's `<head>` element in case the canonical version has a page with the same path.
 For all other cases the canonical link can alternatively be set manually,